atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial2.md

 The selected image will be [cumputer-png.png](../../resource/computer-png.png).
 To do this, we download it in base64 with the `Copy image address` function.

-Then chosse the size of the region for your image.
+Then choose the size of the region for your image.
 Here we choose :
 - X Min : -55
 - X Max : -85
 - Y Min : -20